tifenak/freshpink/exampleSite/content/posts/post-3.md

 > Create the Shortcode File

-To display the series in a markdown file, you can use the shortcode like this:
+To display the series in a markdown file, you can use the shortcode like this!

 ``` markdown
 {{</* series title="📚 /freshPink tutorial" series="freshPink" */>}}